VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 ## What The Shell?

-Okay, first question you probably have after I've been using them interchangebly 'What is a Shell and is it different from a terminal?'
+Okay, first question you probably have after I've been using them interchangeably 'What is a Shell and is it different from a terminal?'

 Yes, they're different, but before I talk about the shell it's easier to talk about the Terminal.